PoliticalGraveyard.com

 Ross, Allen S. — of Parkersburg, Wood County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates 8th District, 1978.
 Still living as of 1978.

 Ross, Ann E. — of Lexington, Fayette County, Ky.
 Republican.
-Candidate in primary for Kentucky state house of representatives 79th District, 1975; candidate for secretary of state of Kentucky, 1983.
+Candidate for Kentucky state house of representatives 79th District, 1975; candidate for secretary of state of Kentucky, 1983.
 Female.
 Still living as of 1983.

 Ross, Arnold See I. Arnold Ross